openframeworks/OFXcodeMenu/README.md

 Then, open the OFPlugin project and edit the Supporting Files > OFPlugin-Info.plist file.
 You'll need to add the UUID you just copied to the DVTPlugInCompatibilityUUIDs section.

 Rebuild the plugin, restart Xcode and you should see the OF menu reappear.

+**"I want to use this plugin with non-latest Xcode"**

+OFPlugin has been kept in sync with Xcode starting from Xcode 5, though only the latest Xcode is supported by github HEAD.
+To use with an older Xcode, you will have to checkout to an older OFPlugin commit and rebuild.

 **"The plugin isn't adding my addon correctly"**